ahmadajmi/showcase/README.md

 ##### Build

-This will build all the files to the build directory
+This will build all the files to the `/public` directory

 ```
 gulp build